ekviky/ekviky.github.io/_pages/Indels_info.md

 Availability of population-scale data in 1000 Genomes Project helped us to demonstrate that indel [population frequencies](http://genome.cshlp.org/content/23/5/749.long) have been influenced by selective constraint, revealing the underlying genomic functions of regions such as genes, and potentially functional non-coding conserved regions that impact individual phenotypes.

-Patterns of indel mutation and fixation dynamics provide clues to [cryptic indel hotspots](https://academic.oup.com/mbe/article-lookup/doi/10.1093/molbev/mst185) that can even mimic signatures of natural selection.
+Patterns of indel mutation and fixation dynamics provide clues to [cryptic indel hotspots](https://academic.oup.com/mbe/article-lookup/doi/10.1093/molbev/mst185) existing outside of known hotspot contexts like microsatellites and short tandem repeats.
+We showed that cryptic hotspots can even mimic signatures of natural selection, widely used to infer functional from non-coding DNA and disease-conferring from neutral loci.